vincentbernat/pragmatic-debian-packages/README.md

 independant of other Python modules on the system (but relies nonetheless on system Python).
 As usual, shipped with a user and some upstart job/systemd unit.

+### kiwiirc

+This is an IRC web client written in Node.JS.
+There is currently no equivalent to `dh-virtualenv` for NodeJS but it's enough to do yourself.
+Shipped with a user and some upstart job/systemd unit.